JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-05-solution-design.md

 | --- | --- | --- |
 | SQL Servers | Minimum: 2 (n + 1) per site; Scale: 2 per additional pod | High availability for SQL Servers |
 | Data protection | SQL Server clustering, mirroring, or Always On availability groups (including basic availability groups) | Ensures availability of SQL Server instances |

-While testing we saw an AOS NFS metadata size overshoot alert for the datastore and while everything performed as it should, we recommend breaking up one larger datastore into smaller failure domains.
-For smaller failure domains consider having 1,000 VMs per datastore.

 ## Desktop Optimizations